 In 2000, PHS held a groundbreaking ceremony for the planned student activity center and construction of the new facility, featuring a gym, conference room, snack shop, weight room and exercise room that opened in stages between 2001 and 2002.
 Shortly after, a new lunch/quad area was unveiled.

-This year PHS was named a 2011 CIF Champion for Character School, and we saw the opening of our new science center for biology, physics and chemistry, a growing area of study here.
+In 2011 PHS was named a CIF Champion for Character School, and we saw the opening of our new science center for biology, physics and chemistry, a growing area of study here.

 PHS has risen to every occasion and opportunity presented in the last 50+ years, and will continue to grow to meet the needs of its student community.